-As you prepare your home and take safety precautions when severe weather approaches, make sure your mobile devices are ready to help your during a storm.
+As you prepare your home and take safety precautions when severe weather approaches, make sure your digital devices are ready to help you during a storm.
 Here are some tips to consider ahead of a storm:

 Locate or purchase a car phone charger and spare battery.

 If power is out for an extended period, your vehicle could be a valuable source of energy for your mobile devices.
 It’s a great way to stay connected during a storm whether you need to evacuate or not

 Download emergency service apps.
 Emergency service apps give you access to important resources.
 AAA’s mobile app is the single best way to request Emergency Roadside Service.
 The Hurricane Disaster App from the American Red Cross allows you to monitor hurricane conditions in your local area, throughout the storm track, and let others know you are safe even if the power is out.
 It’s free and available in the App Store or on Google Play.
 The FEMA mobile app allows you to get real-time alerts for up to five locations nationwide, locate emergency shelters, and connect with FEMA to register for disaster assistance online.
 It’s also free for Apple and Android devices.

 Update your existing apps.

 Check weather and emergency-related mobile apps on your digital devices to make sure they're up-to-date and functioning.
 Check them again when you receive news that a storm may be approaching.